benchilton/picoMIPS-assembler/README.md

 This tool was designed for use as a part of a coursework during my degree.

-The task of the coursework was to create a minimalistic picoRISC (picoMIPs) core using the minimum amount of hardware.
+The task of the coursework was to create a minimalistic picoRISC (picoMIPs) processor to perform a simple algorithm whilst using the least amount of resources.
 This assembler does not support LW or SW instructions as the picoRISC does not have any data memory.

 ### Building the tool